 REASONS FOR HAIR LOSS AND THINNING HAIR IN WOMEN

 Thinning hair in women can cause emotional stress and, vice versa, stress can cause hair to thin and even fall out.
 It’s a cycle that’s difficult to break out of, but it starts with a) reducing the stress trigger and, if that trigger is thinning hair, b) taking steps to improve hair quality.

 Pulling and over-styling

 Not only do compulsions such as trichotillomania (obsessive hair pulling) cause hair loss, but the way you style your hair is also a potential cause of thinning hair.
 Tight braids, weaves and even pulled-back buns/ponytails can result in the gradual weakening of hair.

 Chemotherapy is well-known for its side effects of hair loss, but there are other treatments and medications that have been connected to thinning hair.
 These can include birth control, acne medication, antibiotics and blood pressure pills.
 Always speak to a doctor if you experience side effects – don’t simply stop the treatment or you could end up exacerbating the condition as well as your hair loss.

 WHAT CAN I DO FOR THINNING HAIR

-You’ve identified (or been analysed by a professional) the type of thin hair you have, as well as the cause behind it, and are looking for a solution to the problem.
+You’ve identified (or been analysed by a professional) the type of thinning hair you have, as well as the cause behind it, and are looking for a solution to the problem.
 While genetic-related hair loss cannot be prevented, there are ways to boost the thickness of the remaining hair.